This simple cherry spritzer captures the essence of summer cherries and is adored by adults and children alike.

 - 2 cups granulated sugar

-- 1 cups fresh sweet cherries (not sour cherries), unpitted
+- 1 cup fresh sweet cherries (not sour cherries), unpitted

-- 1/4 cup lime juice (from about 4 limes), more if you prefer a tarter syrup
+- 1/4 cup fresh lime juice (from about 4 limes), more if you prefer a tarter syrup

 - Cold water, seltzer, or sparkling wine